waynodiablo/Oystercard/pills/code_reviews.md

 ## Summary of Guidelines

-Use this summary to check off your code when reviewing it before submission to make sure it's ready for review:

 * [Has it matched the specification?](#has-it-matched-the-specification)
 * [Is it clean code?](#is-it-clean-code)
 * [CI - Has it passed Continuous Integration](#ci---has-it-passed-continuous-integration)